Süddeutsche Zeitung: Profile

 The paper, often abbreviated SZ, is read throughout Germany by 1.1 million readers daily and boasts a relatively high circulation abroad.
 The editorial stance of the newspaper is progressive-liberal and generally of a centre-left orientation, leading some to joke that the SZ is the only meaningful opposition in the state of Bavaria, which has been governed by the conservative Christian Social Union of Bavaria almost continuously since 1949.
 In the 2013 elections the paper was among the supporters of the SPD.

 SZ is published in Nordisch format.

-Contents

-Sections

-The national edition features four sections: Politics, Culture, Economy and Sports.
-Editions sold throughout Bavaria include statewide news.
-Editions sold in Munich and its surrounding counties add local news inserts.

-The SZ is well known for its daily frontpage column Streiflicht (searchlight) of 72 lines, which is published anonymously.